cvonk/vscode-starters/ESP32/README.md

 - Terminal » Run Task » `make flash`, or (ctrl-shift-b).
 Thils will build the app and flash it to the target.
 - Terminal » Run Task » `make monitor`.
 A manual is located [here](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/tools/idf-monitor.html).

+# Debugging

+By default, the panic handler prints relevant registers and the stack dump over the serial port.
+To use the GDB debugger instead, set `CONFIG_ESP32_PANIC` to `Invoke GDBStub` using `make menuconfig`.
+Details [here](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/tools/idf-monitor.html#idf-specific-features).

 # JTAG Debugging

 The ESP32 supports the [Open On-Chip Debugger](http://openocd.org/).
 Say goodbye to `printf`, and explore the world that was once the exclusive domain of in-circuit emulators.
 Using special pins on the ESP32, your computer can set break points, inspect variables and single step instructions.